LUMCMRI/mri_safety_cases/en_US/Gravida/case_part3.md

 *******

-Search the internet for information about the applied shunts.
+Search the internet for information about the applied shunts.<br>
 ** Question: ** Can mother and child be scanned safely and if so, what special measures, if any, must be taken?

 <br>